marcozardo/patterns/fabric/Converter/system.md

     //// Compartments and Species:

   ### Definitions
-  - **compartments**: these are the biological spaces or regions that contain species and define where they exist within the system.
+  - **compartments**: these are the model spaces or domains that contain species and define where they exist within the system.
     - They can be **fixed** (constant volume) or **variable** (changing over time).

-  - **species**: these are molecular or biochemical entities that exist within defined compartments and participate in biochemical reactions.
-All entities appearing as **reactants** or **products** must be declared.
+  - **species**: these are entities or classes inside compartments that take part modelled reactions.
+They appear as **reactants** or **products**.

+    **Entity example**: KinaseA, SubstrateS, ReceptorCount, TumorCell, Bcell.
+    **Class example:**: ExposedPopulation, ResistantBacteria, mRNA_Transcripts, MemoryBcells

   They are categorized into two types:

     1.  **Floating Species:** These are subject to **reactions** and reaction kinetics.
-They are consumed, produced, or transformed directly by the biochemical reactions defined later in the model.
+They are consumed, produced, or transformed directly by reactions (defined later in the model).

-    2.  **Boundary Species:** These are **not** subject to changes induced by reactions (even if they appear in a reaction).
-They are typically considered **fixed** (constant concentration).
-However, in Antimony, a species is also classified as "boundary" if its concentration changes solely via **mathematical formulas or expressions** (defined in later sections) rather than reaction kinetics.
+    2.  **Boundary Species:** They are not updated by reactions (even if they appear in reaction equations).
+They are usually treated as **fixed values**, but in Antimony they can still change **through rules or defined mathematical expressions** (defined in later sections) rather than reaction kinetics.

   ### Rules